Winegrowing

 On average, one hectare of vines produces 50 to 60 hectolitres of wine, or around 6,600 to 8,000 bottles.

-Sales prices and distribution channels
+Sale price and distribution channels

 Production costs

-The costs involved in growing vines and making wine vary depending on the practices used (conventional, organic, biodynamic) and the level of mechanisation.
-On average, the cost of producing a bottle of PDO wine is between €3 and €5.cave-a-vins
+The costs associated with growing vines and winemaking vary according to practices (conventional, organic, biodynamic) and the level of mechanisation.
+On average, the production cost of a bottle of PDO wine ranges between 3 and 5 euros.

-Minimum surface area for a viable farm
+Minimum acreage for a viable estate

 Small family estates

-Medium-sized farms
+Medium-sized estates

 Large estates